Louis XVI: Marriage and family life

-The reasons for the couple's initial failure to have children were debated at that time, and they have continued to be debated since.
-One suggestion is that Louis-Auguste suffered from a physiological dysfunction, most often thought to be phimosis, a suggestion first made in late 1772 by the royal doctors.
-Historians adhering to this view suggest that he was circumcised (a common treatment for phimosis) to relieve the condition seven years after their marriage.
-Louis's doctors were not in favour of the surgery – the operation was delicate and traumatic, and capable of doing "as much harm as good" to an adult male.
+The couple's initial failure to have children aroused contemporary debate that has continued among historians.
+One suggestion is that Louis XVI suffered from a physical dysfunction, most often thought to be phimosis, a suggestion first made in late 1772 by the royal doctors.
+Adherents of this view suggest that he was circumcised (a common treatment for phimosis) to relieve the condition seven years after their marriage.
+Louis XVI's doctors were not in favour of the surgery – the operation was delicate and traumatic, and capable of doing "as much harm as good" to an adult man.
 The argument for phimosis and a resulting operation is mostly seen to originate from Stefan Zweig's 1932 biography of Marie Antoinette.

-Most modern historians agree that Louis had no surgery – for instance, as late as 1777, the Prussian envoy, Baron Goltz, reported that the King of France had definitely declined the operation.
-Louis was frequently declared to be perfectly capable of sexual intercourse, as confirmed by Joseph II, and during the time he was supposed to have had the operation, he went out hunting almost every day, according to his journal.
-This would not have been possible if he had undergone a circumcision; at the very least, he would have been unable to ride to the hunt for a few weeks afterwards.
+Most modern historians doubt that Louis XVI had surgery.
+As 1777, the Prussian envoy, Baron Goltz, reported that Louis XVI had definitely declined the operation.
+Louis XVI was frequently declared to be perfectly capable of sexual intercourse, as confirmed by Marie Antoinette's brother Joseph II; and during the time he was supposed to have had the operation, his journal records him hunting almost every day, which would not have been possible for weeks after circumcision.
 The couple's sexual problems are now attributed to other factors.
-Antonia Fraser's biography of the queen discusses Joseph II's letter on the matter to one of his brothers after he visited Versailles in 1777.
-In the letter, Joseph describes in astonishingly frank detail Louis's inadequate performance in the marriage bed and Marie Antoinette's lack of interest in conjugal activity.
-Joseph described the couple as "complete fumblers"; however, with his advice, Louis began to apply himself more effectively to his marital duties, and in the third week of March 1778 Marie Antoinette became pregnant.
+Antonia Fraser's biography of Marie Antoinette discusses Joseph II's letter on the matter to one of his brothers after he visited Versailles in 1777.
+Joseph describes in frank detail Louis XVI's sexual inadequacy and Marie Antoinette's lack of interest.
+Joseph described the couple as "complete fumblers"; however, with Joseph's advice, Louis XVI began to apply himself more effectively, and in the third week of March 1778 Marie Antoinette became pregnant.

-Eventually, the royal couple became the parents of four children.
-According to Madame Campan, Marie Antoinette's lady-in-waiting, the queen also suffered two miscarriages.
-The first one, in 1779, a few months after the birth of her first child, is mentioned in a letter to her daughter, written in July by Empress Maria Theresa.
-Madame Campan states that Louis spent an entire morning consoling his wife at her bedside, and swore to secrecy everyone who knew of the occurrence.
+Eventually, the royal couple had four children.
+According to Jeanne-Louise-Henriette Campan, Marie Antoinette's lady-in-waiting, the queen also suffered two miscarriages.
+The first, in 1779, a few months after the birth of her first child, is mentioned by Empress Maria Theresa in a July letter to her daughter.
+Madame Campan states that Louis XVI spent an entire morning consoling his wife at her bedside, and swore everyone to secrecy.
 Marie Antoinette suffered a second miscarriage on the night of 2–3 November 1783.

-Louis XVI and Marie Antoinette were the parents of four live-born children: